-Once your equity has risen to the magic number of twenty percent, you are close to canceling your PMI payments, once and for all.
-Contact your lender to request cancellation of your Private Mortgage Insurance.
-Lending institutions request proof of eligibility at this point.
-A state certified appraisal documented on the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) documents your equity amount � and almost all lenders will require one before they agree to cancel.
+As soon as your equity has risen to the required twenty percent, you are close to getting rid of your PMI payments, once and for all.
+Call the lender to request cancellation of your PMI.
+Lending institutions ask for proof of eligibility at this point.
+A state certified appraisal documented on the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) is all the proof you need � and your lender will probably require one before they agree to cancel PMI.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.